 A PEA is necessary to inform a planning application, so that any proposed development can continue lawfully without potentially having a detrimental impact on wildlife.
 Further surveys should be conducted before planning permission has been fully granted.

-A PEA is a two-stage process: a desk study and a phase 1 habitat survey.
+A PEA is a two-stage process: a desk study and a field survey.
 The ecologist will conduct a desk study in the office to record protected sites, habitats and species within 1 km of the site.
-The ecologist will then conduct a phase 1 habitat survey, which involves visiting the site and recording habitats and species, as well as assessing the potential for protected species to be present.
+The ecologist will then conduct a field survey, which involves visiting the site and recording habitats and species, as well as assessing the potential for protected species to be present.

 A PEA can be undertaken at any time of year, although April to September is optimal.